The messages that we deliver to boys about what it means to be a man can have a powerful impact on who they become

 - There has been almost one school shooting per week since the Sandy Hook Massacre.

 Girl’s in the US have just as much access to guns, so why are nearly all mass shootings being committed by males?

 The documentary suggests that it is because men are taught to externalise their emotional pain.
-If a girl feels sad or scared, they are usually taught to look within to identify what it is, put a label to it, express how they feel to someone else (without acting on it), and then decide what (if anything) needs to be done in order to feel better in time.
+If a girl feels sad or scared, they are usually trained to look within to identify what it is, put a label to it, and express how they feel to someone else (without acting on it).
+They then decide what (if anything) needs to be done to feel better in time.
 But if a boy feels sad or scared, it is either dismissed or criticised, and the boy is left on their own to deal with these overwhelming sensations that they cannot even put a name to.
 Most boys are not taught to be introspective, to tune into to what they feel, or to be self-aware.
-They are taught to bottle it up or deny what they feel, or distract themselves by keeping busy.
+They are trained to bottle it up or deny what they feel or distract themselves by keeping busy.
 The one emotion that often isn’t discouraged in boys, especially when you look at the media, is anger and violence.
-So in time boys begin to learn that if they feel bad it must be the fault or someone else who was disrespecting them.
+So in time boys begin to learn that if they feel bad, it must be the fault or someone else who was disrespecting them.
 In a world void of communicating how they feel, the easy way for boys to get this respect and to be heard is through violence.

-Research by John Gottman in his 2002 book ‘The Relationship Cure’ supports my individual experience.
-His findings show that of the four main emotional philosophy styles, an emotion-coaching (“I understand.
-Let me help you!“) environment is the best for helping boys to develop more successful and more connected relationships when older.
-An emotion-coaching environment can also encourage boys to turn towards adults more frequently, because they learn how helpful guidance from empathically attuned adults can be when they are trying to cope with overwhelming feelings.
+Research by John Gottman in his 2002 book ‘The Relationship Cure’ supports an emotion-coaching (“I understand.
+Let me help you!“) environment as being the best for helping boys to develop more prosperous and more connected relationships when they are older.
+An emotion-coaching environment can also encourage boys to turn towards adults more frequently because they learn how helpful guidance from empathically attuned adults can be when they are trying to cope with overwhelming feelings.

 We need to create an environment where: